26 Jul Is There a Problem with My Lap Band? Nighttime Cough

-What is that nighttime cough all about?
-In the last week, I’ve evaluated three patients with Lap-Bands who each have a history of severe GERD, nighttime cough, and pneumonia or chronic bronchitis.
-All three were seen by their primary care physician and then referred to a gastroenterologist for scopes.
-After a complete medical workup and months of taking medications such as Omeprazole, Carafate and Zantac with no resolution of their symptoms, they were sent back to me.
-Is it possible that the Lap-Band could have something to do with all of this?
+Each patient has had a history of severe GERD, nighttime cough, pneumonia and chronic bronchitis.
+The three patients were identified by their primary care physicians and then referred to a gastroenterologist for scopes.
+After a complete medical workup and months of taking medications such as Omeprazole, Carafate and Zantac, with no resolution of their symptoms, they were referred back to me.
+It is likely that the cause of the nighttime cough is down to a restricting lap band.

 Robotic Lap Band Revision in Denver, CO